 Eco Burslem is an initiative developed by Burslem Regeneration Trust and partner organisations.
-We aim to bring about positive change to the Burslem area, create interest and good press, and overall make it a great place to live, work and visit.
+We aim to bring about positive change to the Burslem area, create interest and good press, and overall make it a great place to live, work, visit and invest in.

 Climate change, plastic pollution, polluted waterways, deforestation… we all know about it, but how can we help?
 Whilst the government and larger businesses do need to act fast to help solve these issues, the influence of small businesses in the UK is substantial.
 In fact, SMEs (small to medium-sized enterprises) account for 99.9% of all private sector businesses and 51% of all private sector turnover.

 We believe that in encouraging Burslem businesses to address the issue of environmental sustainability, we can become business and community leaders and attract positive attention to the town.
 Not only that, implementing sustainable practices within your business could actually help it to grow and reduce your operating costs.

 Support from other organisations and individuals are also imperative to achieving our goals.
 Increased social action and volunteering, as well as changing our consumption practices, will ensure a successful Eco Burslem initiative.

 Some community project ideas are below but we would appreciate new ideas or updates about existing eco projects too.
 There are also many funded support programmes available to Staffordshire businesses, and a few specific to sustainability and low carbon.
 To get involved in any of these, please contact the projects and programmes directly (if details are provided) or send us a message through our contact us page.
 You can also sign up to our newsletter where we will provide updates on Eco Burslem and the wider town regeneration.